relaycorp/awala-jvm/README.md

-# relaynet-core-java
+# relaynet-core-jvm

-Java library for the core of Relaynet
+JVM library for the core of Relaynet.